Learning Outcomes

 The Hillmon Doctrine: Statements of Intent to Prove Future Conduct

-A significant application of the state of mind exception involves statements of intent offered to prove that the declarant subsequently acted in accordance with that stated intent.
-This principle originates from Mutual Life Insurance Co. v.
+A major application of the state-of-mind exception is the admission of statements of intent to prove that the declarant later acted in accordance with that intent.
+This comes from Mutual Life Insurance Co. v.
 Hillmon, 145 U.S. 285 (1892).

-Under Hillmon, a statement like "I plan to travel to Crooked Creek tomorrow" is admissible hearsay under the state of mind exception to prove not only the declarant's intent to go but also as circumstantial evidence that the declarant actually went to Crooked Creek the next day.
+Under Hillmon, a statement like “I plan to travel to Crooked Creek tomorrow” is admissible (1) to prove that the declarant had that intent on the day of the statement, and (2) as circumstantial evidence that the declarant actually traveled there the next day.

 Worked Example 1.1